technicalagilecoach/SudokuSolver/Notes.md

 # Notes

 ## To Do
-- stop solver when consistency checks fail!
-In particular the one for candidates!
 - verify implementation of all implemented strategies
-  - check consistency of candidates more strictly!
   - investigate HiddenQuadruplets strategy with Grid 7 puzzle
   - identify relevant puzzles for each strategy and improve tests
 - improve pdf output